 Meta-analysis of the effect of primary tumor location in patients with KRAS mutated vs wild type colorectal liver metastases: Is laterality still prognostic?

-Background: Primary tumor location (PTL) is emerging as an important prognostic likely related to tumor biology.
-Nonetheless, it is currently debated whether PTL is prognostic in all CRLM patients or only those with wild type KRAS status.
+Background: Primary tumor location (PTL) is an important prognostic factor likely related to tumor biology.
+However, it is unclear whether PTL is prognostic in all colorectal liver metastases (CRLM) patients or only those with wild type KRAS status.

-Objective: To determine the effect of primary tumor location on overall survival in KRAS mutated vs wild type colorectal liver metastases.
+Objective: To determine the effect of PTL on overall survival in KRAS mutated vs wild type CRLM.

-Data sources: We systematically searched PubMed for studies reporting data on 5-year overall survival for CRLM originating from left-sided (LS) versus right-sided (RS) colon cancer stratified by KRAS mutational status.
+Data: We searched PubMed for studies reporting data on 5-year overall survival for CRLM originating from left-sided (LS) versus right-sided (RS) colon cancer stratified by KRAS status.
 Individual participant data (IPD) were used if available, if not IPD were simulated from the KM curves.
-To estimate the effect of PTL per KRAS mutational status we performed 2 separate meta-analyses according to the two different definitions of PTL.
-To assess the difference between the effects of PTL across the KRAS subgroups we similarly performed two meta-analyses meta-analyses of interaction terms.
+To estimate the effect of PTL by KRAS mutation status, we performed two meta-analyses using the two definitions of PTL.
+To assess the difference between the effects of PTL across the KRAS subgroups, we similarly performed two meta-analyses of interaction terms.

-Results: The present meta-analysis included 8 studies and a total cohort of patients.
-PTL had a prognostic value only in patients with wild type tumours (HR for LS: 0.71 (95% CI, 0.62-0.82), but not in those with KRAS mutated tumors (HR: 0.99 (95% CI, 0.85-1.15).
-The meta-analysis of interaction terms showed that there is a significant interaction between tumor side and KRAS mutational status (HR: 1.38 (95% CI 1.24-1.53).
-Similar results were obtained when we used another definition of PTL.
+Results: This meta-analysis included 8 studies and 6976 patients.
+PTL had prognostic value only in patients with wild type tumours (HR for LS: 0.71 [95% CI, 0.62-0.82]), but not in those with KRAS mutated tumors (HR: 0.99 [95% CI, 0.85-1.15]).
+The meta-analysis of interaction terms showed a significant interaction between tumor side and KRAS mutation status (HR: 1.38 (95% CI 1.24-1.53).
+Similar results were obtained when another definition of PTL was used.

-Conclusions and relevance: The study showed that PTL and KRAS mutational status have a statistically significant interaction.
-PTL has a different effect in patients with wild type versus KRAS mutated tumors, with RS tumors translating to worse OS only in the former.
-Ultimately, given the wide application of KRAS status as a marker of tumor biology and PTL as a predictive and prognostic factor, our findings suggest a major change in how we can utilize these two variables.
+Conclusions: PTL has a different effect in patients with wild type versus KRAS mutated tumors, with RS tumors translating to worse OS only in the former.
+Given the wide application of KRAS as a marker of tumor biology and PTL as a prognostic factor, our findings suggest a major change in how we can utilize these two variables.

 Introduction